Introduction

 Adopting IoT is expensive

 Let us be very clear here — adopting IoT in transportation would not be cheap.
 McKinsey estimates that the network-related capital costs could increase by 60 percent during infrastructure upgrade and the total cost of ownership could double.
-These costs will be passed through to residents via higher taxes.
+These infrastructure costs will be passed through to residents via higher taxes.

 Enabling 5G in cities is a big undertaking